 When such questions are posed, there may not be solid reasons or circumstances, but it is advised to provide honest and brief answers for such questions.
-In order to make your answers to a positive mode, you can mention your career change of heart or your job loss.
-The tone must be set in a manner that you’re looking for work in your own insistence and never try to oppress your previous co-workers, or boss during your explanation.
+To make your answers to a positive mode, you can mention your career change of heart or your job loss.
+The tone must be set in a manner that you’re looking for work in your insistence and never try to oppress your previous co-workers or boss during your explanation.

 - There are quite a lot of examples which can be utilized to answer this question.
 You can mention that your company is restructuring and you were offered with a job internally, but you concluded to look for another job.

 - You can also mention that you thought that your job skills were stagnant in your previous job and by looking for a new job, your professional career would grow.

 - You decided to move to a new dimension and hence you are looking for a new job